 The second mechanism, turbulent erosion, is the break down of CAP stratification via irreversible turbulent motions.
 Petkovšek (1992) proposed a semi-analytic model for this process wherein turbulent flow above a CAP progressively erodes downward into the stratified air.
-In this scenario, the CAP thins, but also strengthens, in time.
-The strengthened CAP subsequently suppresses the rate of turbulent encroachment, thus requiring an accelerating wind aloft for erosion to continue.
+In this scenario, the depth of the CAP is progressively reduced, but the strength of the stratification within the capping layer increases in time.
+The increased capping layer stratification subsequently suppresses the rate of turbulent encroachment, thus requiring an accelerating wind aloft for erosion to continue.
 Zhong et al. (2003) diagnose the time-scale for turbulent CAP erosion using idealized CAP profiles and steady winds at different strengths.
 Their results show that the erosion rate decays in time, consistent with Petkovšek's hypothesis, and that turbulent erosion is very slow for typical CAP scales and thus unlikely to cause CAP breakup independent of other processes.